 Old North may be the center of life at the McCourt School, but there are a lot of other places to visit on Georgetown’s campus.
 Here are seven places to check out as a student at McCourt:

 1. The Tombs

 While technically not on campus, The Tombs is Georgetown University.
-A restaurant in the Georgetown neighborhood just outside the gates, The Tombs offers good pub fare, a popular Sunday brunch, and a great place to catch a Hoya’s game.
+A casual restaurant in the Georgetown neighborhood just outside the gates, The Tombs offers good pub fare, a popular Sunday brunch and a great place to catch a Hoya’s game.

 Need a quiet space to study or a private room to meet with your team about a group project?
 Georgetown has study spaces across campus, including in Lauinger Library and The Car Barn.
 There are two Graduate Study Lounges in Lauinger, located on the first and fourth floors.
 These rooms are designated quiet with laptop use permitted and are solely for Graduate Students.
 Learn more about study spaces here.

-Located across the street from one another at the corner of 35th and O Streets, Call Your Mother bagels and Saxby’s coffee are two great places to start your day before a long day of classes at McCourt.
+Located across the street from one another at the corner of 35th and O Streets, Call Your Mother deli and Saxbys cafe are two great places to start your morning before a long day of classes at McCourt.

 After a long week of problem sets and group projects, head over to Yates Field House for a yoga class or other group fitness program, swimming or racquet sports to reset yourself for the week ahead.
 Membership required.